Frequently asked questions about Utah's Predator Control Program

 The DWR requires all hunters to use one of the following storage methods:

-• Place the scalp or pelt (with both ears attached) and the lower jaw (at least the front two-thirds of the jaw) into a paper bag so they can dry out.
-On the outside of the bag, please label it with the corresponding number recorded in the order submitted through the Coyote Bounty Reporter smartphone app.
+• Also, you may place the scalp or pelt (with both ears attached) and the lower jaw (at least the front two-thirds of the jaw) into a paper bag so they can dry out.
+On the outside of the bag, please label it with the corresponding number recorded in the order submitted through the Coyote Bounty Reporter Survey123 app.

 IMPORTANT: We may reject frozen samples that we cannot process.
 Proper disposal of carcasses is the hunter's responsibility.